Sasha Cohen: 2006 Olympic season

 Cohen started her Olympic season by placing first at the Campbell's International Figure Skating Challenge.
 Soon after she withdrew from Skate America due to a hip injury.
 She took second place at Trophée Eric Bompard, where she fell on a triple salchow during her free skate.
-In 2006, Cohen overcame the flu to capture her first U.S. championship.
+In 2006, Cohen captured her first U.S. Championship.
 With this victory Cohen automatically secured her place on the U.S. Olympic team for the 2006 Winter Olympics, a spot made official on January 14 of that year by the United States Figure Skating Association.

 At the 2006 Winter Olympics in Turin, Cohen was in first after the short program, leading Russia's Irina Slutskaya by a mere .03 points.
 In the final free skate, Cohen fell on her first jump, a triple lutz, and had her hands down on her second jump, the triple flip.
 She completed the rest of her elements, including five triples.
 Cohen finished with an Olympic silver medal, 7.98 points behind gold medalist Shizuka Arakawa of Japan.

 A month later at the 2006 World Championships in Calgary, Canada, Cohen was in first place after the short program.
 Completing only one jump combination and falling on the triple salchow, she placed fourth in the free skate and won the bronze medal, finishing almost ten points behind her teammate, gold medalist Kimmie Meissner.

-Post 2006 Olympics
+Champions on Ice and hiatus

 In April 2006, Cohen started the Champions on Ice tour, participated in the second annual "Skating with the Stars, Under the Stars" gala in Central Park and performed in the Marshalls U.S. Figure Skating International Showcase.
 On April 15, 2006, Cohen announced that she intended to compete in the 2010 season and the 2010 Winter Olympics in Vancouver.
 She said via her official website, "I will decide after the COI Tour how much skating and what events I will do next season."

 In December 2006, Cohen announced that she needed "a little downtime from competing" and that she would not defend her U.S. Figure Skating Championship title in 2007.
 She said that her "major goals" were the 2009 World Championships and the 2010 Olympics; "I know I want to be in Vancouver for the 2010 Olympics."

 Cohen did not compete in 2007, 2008, or 2009, although she did not give up her Olympic eligibility.
 She performed in exhibitions, including the Rockefeller Christmas Tree lighting and USFSA-approved events.
 She was a headliner in the 2007–08 and 2008–09 Stars on Ice tour.